Posts

 Image

-ALLUSIONS TO ISLAM IN HAMLET: BACKGROUND: Some Protestants like Luther viewed Islam with concern and envy, regarding Islam as (to them) a “false” religion but admiring the unity of the Ottoman Empire compared to Christianity.
-Luther compared an emphasis discipline in Islam to Catholic emphasis on works (not "faith alone" for salvation).
-Luther was also instrumental in the publication of a German translation of the Qur’an.
-Political leaders viewed the Ottoman Empire as a geopolitical threat, concerned about reports that Turkish pirates in the Mediterranean had captured Christians to use as slaves or deck hands, and that some of these converted to Islam.
-Three of the more explicit references in Hamlet to Islam or its adherents: A. A reference by Hamlet to Termagant [1] in 3.2.14, with Termagant as a fictional god, in Christian propaganda, falsely attributed and used to discredit Islam, a word also used by Falstaff who calls Hotspur a "hot termagant Scot" in Henry IV...
+ALLUSIONS TO ISLAM IN HAMLET: BACKGROUND: Some Protestants like Luther viewed Islam with concern and envy as a false religion but admiring the unity of the Ottoman Empire compared to Christianity.
+Luther compared discipline in Islam to Catholic admiration for works (not "faith alone") for salvation.
+Luther aided in the publication of a German translation of the Qur’an.
+The Ottoman Empire was a geopolitical threat; Turkish pirates in the Mediterranean had captured Christians, and some of these converted to Islam.
+There are three relatively direct references in Hamlet to Islam or its adherents, plus two more indirect references: A. Hamlet refers to Termagant [1] in 3.2.14, with Termagant as a fictional god, in Christian propaganda, falsely attributed and used to discredit Islam [2].
+B. Hamlet’s fortunes may “turn Turk” (3.2.302, may betray him like a Christian converting to Islam); but this may be ironic given Shakespeare’s later play about Othello the Moor, and th...